C4 – Household water use per capita in the Republic of Armenia

 (C4) Household water use per capita by indicators and years , Statistical Committee of the Republic of Armenia (ArmStatBank)

-Annual consumption of drinking water has decreased in recent years from 2000 to 2009 and then increased due to the expansion of the state water supply network in rural areas, improved accounting.
-By means of that improvement, the total water supplied to households by the water supply industry increased to 132.5 mil. m3 in 2022.
-Over the same time, the population has decreased by 8․2
+Annual drinking water consumption decreased in 2000-2009, then increased due to the expansion of the state water supply network in rural areas and improved metering.
+As a result of this improvement, the total volume of water supplied to households by water supply services increased, reaching 202.8 million m3 in 2023.
+At the same time, the population decreased by 8.9% from 2000 to 2023.

-Although the demand for drinking water in Armenia is mainly met by underground water resources, transit water losses remain high.
+Although the demand for drinking water in Armenia is primarily met through groundwater resources, water transit losses remain significant.

 Indicator definition

-The quantity of water used to cover the household and related utility needs of the population through the water supply industry and self-supply.
+The volume of water used to meet the household and other needs of the population through the water supply industry and self-supply, as well as the volume of water per capita.

-Volumes of water used by households in total are measured in million cubic meters and per capita in cubic meter.
+The volume of water used by households is measured in million cubic meters per year (million m³/year), while per capita usage is measured in cubic meters per year (m³/year) or liters per day (l/day).

 Rationale

-The indicator is important for defining the level of development of the water economy services and the degree of water accessibility to cover all of the household needs of the population.
-The indicator also helps to identify trends in household water use in a particular country.
+The indicator is important for determining the level of development of water services and the degree of access to water required to meet all the household needs of the population.
+The indicator also helps to identify trends in drinking water use within the country.

 Scientific references